microsoft/vscode-spell-check/README.md

 ### Ignoring Common Blocks

 Sometimes you may want to ignore an entire block of text.
 This can be useful for avoiding code blocks, links and other common chunks.
-To do this there is a section of the config file `ignoreRegExp` where you can put an array of expressions.
+To do this there is a section in the config file `ignoreRegExp` where you can put an array of expressions.
 These expressions will be matched in te document (in the order of the array) and any matches will not be checked for problems.

 Here are a few example strings for Markdown...
 The first 5 ignore a set of easy to match links, the last one ignores code blocks.